lizadaly/utopia-novels/books/arqtiq/book.md

 horses we had frightened.
 In it is an aged man of martial bearing, who recognizes my father.

-“Oh, it is you, is it, meandering at night like a firebug.
+“Oh, it is _you_, is it, meandering at night like a firebug.
 Turn around now and go home with me,” he said, cordially.